lupyuen/lupyuen.github.io/src/display.md

 TODO

-# SPI DMA works great with RAM, not so much with Flash ROM
+# Can we blast pixels faster?

 TODO

+SPI DMA works great with RAM, not so much with Flash ROM

+(Oh yes I love Colourful Curvy Cables)

 # Port ST7789 and LVGL to other BL602 Operating Systems